Hispanic Television Summit: 2021

 The 19th Annual Hispanic Television Summit was presented on Thursday, November 18, as part of Future's Fall TV Week, that took place November 15 through 19, 2021.
 As a health and safety precaution due to COVID-19, the summit was hosted virtually.
 The 19th Annual Hispanic Television Summit has been presented annually by Future's Broadcasting & Cable and Multichannel News.
 Likewise, the Summit has been consistently produced all nineteen years by Schramm Marketing Group.

-The 19th Annual Hispanic Television summit celebrated Hispanic TV as the leader for the future of television and video – where Latino viewers influenced trends, fashion, social attitudes, and economics worldwide.
-From sports to game shows, talk shows, dramas, and talent competitions, to the election campaign coverage – Hispanic TV has provided Latino voices with a bigger platform greater than ever before.
+The 19th Annual Hispanic Television summit examined the role of Hispanic television and the influence of Latino audiences on the television and video industries.
+Its programme covered Latino representation in sports, entertainment programming and election coverage, alongside cultural and economic trends.

 The Summit's agenda included keynote interviews, presentations, and panel discussions with leading executives.
 The topics addressed media and advertising sales, brand marketing, Hispanic audience metrics and data, new programming (with a focus on election coverage and news), audience promotion, subscription marketing and content distribution.

 The morning opened with remarks on the state of Hispanic TV from Gonzalo Del Fa, President, GroupM Multicultural.
 He outlined the direction of Hispanic TV as the leading creative and business influence on the future of television and video around the world.
 The morning continued with the opening keynote, which featured Isabella Sanchez, VP, Media Integration, Zubi Advertising, who shared her perspectives on the value of Hispanic TV media for brands in the U.S. as well as worldwide.
 She discussed how advertisers were enjoying an unprecedented opportunity for reaching Hispanic viewers across platforms in 2021–22, and was interviewed by Court Stroud, managing director, The Cledor Group.
 The morning wrapped up with a keynote interview that featured Katina Papas-Wachter, Head of Ad Sales and Strategy, The Roku Channel and interviewed by Tom Umstead, Senior Programming Editor, Multichannel News.
 Katina spoke about recent trends and data about Hispanic TV viewership of streamed content, and what viewer consumption told us about the US Hispanic household.